 Local elections take place every four years.
-The next local elections will be in May 2019.
-Nomination packs will be available early in 2019.
+The next opportunity to stand is to be confirmed.

 In order to stand for election, you must submit a set of valid nomination papers.
 You will need to find two people, one to propose you (a nomination) and the other to second the nomination.
 You will also need to find a further eight people to act as assenters to your nomination (ie they agree that you will be a suitable candidate and are prepared to sign a document to confirm this).

 If you want to stand as a candidate for a political party you will be required to submit a certificate of authorisation, which allows you to use the party's name or a registered description on ballot papers.
 You will also need to submit an emblem request if you wish for the party emblem to appear on ballot papers.

 The Electoral Commission had produced guidance for candidates and agents, which you should read - Electoral Commission’s guidance.

 The role of a councillor